Container Settings

 If you exceed your free storage, additional charges will apply based on your usage.

 You can invite other users to your container with 4 permissions (Readonly, Editable(non-root/root), Editable & sharable(root)).
-You can also share the container's shared link with other users.
+You can also share the container's sharing link with other users.

-Save resources by activating the Auto-off feature.
+Save resources by activating the Auto-stop feature.
 The container will automatically stop after a period of inactivity, reducing unnecessary costs and improving efficiency.

 View and manage the unique URL and Port for accessing your running application directly from the browser.
 Port is crucial for ensuring your application or services can be accessed externally.